Make your emails accessible to everyone

 2. Add alt text to images

-• Poor: No alt text
+• Worst: No alt text.

-• Better: “An image of the park”
+• Better: “An image of the park.”

-• Best: “A photo of the local park reopening on Saturday”
+• Best: “A photo of the local park reopening on Saturday.”

 Without alt text, assistive technologies may skip or misinterpret the image, which could mislead the reader.

-Decorative images that add no informational value can use empty alt text '(alt="")' so screen readers skip them cleanly.
+Decorative images that add no informational value can use empty alt text so screen readers skip them cleanly.

 Picture of alt text in an image in an EcoSend email